 General Guidelines [1]

-This technical guidelnes document (TGD) describes the technical aspects that SG3e (High-RAte Close Proimity HRCP) standard must fulfill, such as performance-related issues, reliability issues and availability issues.
+This technical guidelines document (TGD) describes the technical aspects that SG3e (High-Rate Close Proximity HRCP) standard must fulfill, such as performance-related issues, reliability issues and availability issues.
 These types of requirements are often called quality of service (QoS) requirements; other requirements are usually maintenance-level requirements or external constraints, sometimes called compliance.
 Technical requirements are summarized as any other specifications; they have a name and a unique identifier.
 Technical requirements are documented in the same manner as any specifications, including a description, an example, a source or references to related technical requirements and a revision history.

 SG3e needs to effectively define and manage requirements to ensure they are meeting needs of the applications, while proving compliance.